Kindred-Concepts/data-engineer-take-home-test/README.md

 ## Overview

-This take-home assignment is designed to evaluate your ability to work with large-scale data processing, optimize ETL pipelines, and distributed systems like PySpark or Spark.
+This take-home assignment is designed to evaluate your ability to work with large-scale data processing, optimize ETL pipelines, and work with distributed systems like PySpark or Spark.

 ---